gopytsrs/snippets-frontend/README.md

 ## Code architecture

-The code follows a standard React project architecture using `features` which typically correspond to a backend resource.
-There is only one feature in this projects `features/snippets`.
+The code follows a standard React project architecture grouping files by `features` which typically correspond to a backend resource.
+There is only one feature in this project `features/snippets`.

 - `components` holds all React components that contain main business logic
 - `pages` contains pages corresponding to elements used in the `BrowserRouter` offered by `react-router-dom`
-- `containers` holds reusable elements such as wrappers
+- `containers` holds wrapper elments
 - `services` contains the code that interacts with the backend API
 - `types` contains type or declaration files to be used

 Under `src`

-- `common` folder contains components that can be re-used across different features, though not as applicable in this project
+- `common` folder contains reusable components across different features, though not as applicable in this project
 - `utils` folder contains utility services and functions that can be re-used across differnet features

 ## Technologies used